 It is the view of the Court that it is incumbent upon it to examine first of all the question whether the Applicant meets the conditions laid down in Articles 34 and 35 of the Statute and whether the Court is thus open to it.
-Only if the answer to that question is in the affirmative will the Court have to deal with the issues relating to the conditions laid down in Articles 36 and 37 of the Statute of the Court (see Application of the Convention on the Prevention and Punishment of the Crime of Genocide (Bosnia and Herzegovina v.
+Only if the answer to that question is in the affirmative will the Court have to deal with the issues relating to the conditions laid down in Article 36 of the Statute of the Court (see Application of the Convention on the Prevention and Punishment of the Crime of Genocide (Bosnia and Herzegovina v.
 Yugoslavia (Serbia and Montenegro)), Provisional Measures, Order of 8 April 1993, I.C.J.
 Reports 1993, pp. 11 et seq., paras.
 14 et seq.).

 There is no doubt that Serbia and Montenegro is a State for the purpose of Article 34, paragraph 1, of the Statute.
-However, the objection was raised by certain Respondents (see paragraphs 49, 51, 93, 96 and 97 below) that Serbia and Montenegro did not meet, at the time of the filing of its Application on 29 April 1999, the conditions set down in Article 35 of the Statute.
+However, the objection was raised by certain Respondents (see paragraphs 48, 50, 92, 95 and 96 below) that Serbia and Montenegro did not meet, at the time of the filing of its Application on 29 April 1999, the conditions set down in Article 35 of the Statute.

-- 47. No specific assertion was made in the Application that the Court was open to Serbia and Montenegro under Article 35, paragraph 1, of the Statute of the Court, but it was later made clear that the Applicant claimed to be a Member of the United Nations and thus a party to the Statute of the Court, by virtue of Article 93, paragraph 1, of the Charter, at the time of filing of the Application.
-As indicated earlier (paragraph 28 above) this position was expressly stated in the Memorial filed by Serbia and Montenegro on 4 January 2000 (Memorial, Part III, paras.
-3.1.17 and 3.1.18). - 48.
+- 46. No specific assertion was made in the Application that the Court was open to Serbia and Montenegro under Article 35, paragraph 1, of the Statute of the Court, but it was later made clear that the Applicant claimed to be a Member of the United Nations and thus a party to the Statute of the Court, by virtue of Article 93, paragraph 1, of the Charter, at the time of filing of the Application.
+As indicated earlier (paragraph 27 above) this position was expressly stated in the Memorial filed by Serbia and Montenegro on 4 January 2000 (Memorial, Part III, paras.
+3.1.17 and 3.1.18). - 47.
 A request for the indication of provisional measures of protection was submitted by Serbia and Montenegro on the day of the filing of its Application in the present case, i.e. 29 April 1999 (see paragraph 2 above).
-The Court, by its Order of 2 June 1999, rejected this request (see paragraph 8 above), on the ground that, on the basis of the original Application, it had no prima facie jurisdiction to entertain it and that it could not take account of the additional basis of jurisdiction contained in the "Supplement to the Application" in view of the late stage at which it was invoked.
-The Court's finding regarding the lack of prima facie jurisdiction was based on the reasoning that that and that therefore
+The Court, by its Order of 2 June 1999, rejected this request (see paragraph 7 above), on the ground that it had no prima facie jurisdiction to entertain the Application.
+It did so on the basis of the reasoning that that and that therefore

 "Yugoslavia has accepted the Court's jurisdiction ratione temporis in respect only, on the one hand, of disputes arising or which may arise after the signature of its declaration [i.e. 25 April 1999] and, on the other hand, of those concerning situations or facts subsequent to that signature" (I.C.J.
-Reports 1999 (1), p.
-134, para.
-26);
+Reports 1999 (I), p.
+268, para.
+25);

 "the Court has no doubt... that a 'legal dispute'... 'arose' between Yugoslavia and the Respondent, as it did also with the other NATO member States, well before 25 April 1999 concerning the legality of those bombings as such, taken as a whole" (ibid., p.
-134, para.
-28),
+269, para.
+27),

 "the declarations made by the Parties under Article 36, paragraph 2, of the Statute do not constitute a basis on which the jurisdiction of the Court could prima facie be founded in this case" (ibid., p.
-135, para.
-30).
+270, para.
+29).